pgoyal94/PyBer_Analysis/README.md

 1. Rural cities have fewer drivers and total rides as compared to suburban and urban cities.
     - Based on the above summary DataFrame, we'll notice that the total number of rides in the rural cities is about 13 and 5 times lower than urban and suburban cities, respectively.
     - The total number of drivers in rural cities is 31.8 to 6.3 times less than in urban and suburban cities, respectively.
-2. Rides is rural cities are more expensive for the rider and more profitable for the driver, per ride.
+2. Rides is rural cities are more expensive for the rider and even more profitable for the driver, per ride.
     - The average fare per ride a rider pays in the rural cities is $10 and $4 higher that urban and suburban cities, respectively.
     - The average fare drivers earn in rural cities is 3.3 to 1.4 times more per ride than in urban and suburban cities, respectively.
 3. The overall volume of rides (based on total fares) in urban cities is 2 to over 9 times greater than is suburban and rual cities, respectively.